 With a thorough assessment, your Physical Therapist will evaluate the muscle imbalances that may exist in the pelvic floor or any fascial restrictions which may be creating your symptoms.
 With both external and internal (per-vaginal) techniques, these restrictions/ weaknesses can be alleviated, in turn resolving your symptoms.
 Biofeedback equipment may also be utilized to give you instant feedback on muscle recruitment, strengthening, etc.

-Some of the conditions that can be effectively managed with Pelvic Floor Physical Therapy are:
+Conditions that can be effectively managed with Pelvic Floor Physical Therapy